-Training Modules give you the knowledge you need to get the most from your locomotives and trains via interactive lessons that teach you key concepts.
+Training modules give you the knowledge you need to get the most from your locomotives and trains via interactive lessons that teach you key concepts.
+If you're new to Train Sim World, we recommend you start here to learn the fundamentals.